VP1996/ISDM-Group-2-Tut6/Report.md

 ## Point of View Statements

-Point Of View (POV) statements were established to help understand the problem.
+Point Of View (POV) statements were established as a part of the Design Thinking Process to help understand the problem.
 It enabled us to ideate in a goal-oriented matter.
 The following statements were created:

+#### Customer POV:

-- As a customer, I feel frustrated that I am put on hold for a long time so I wish my call was redirected instantly to an RM.
-- As a customer, I fear that I will lose out on good promotional deals because of me not being made aware about it.
+- "I feel frustrated that I am put on hold for a long time, I wish I could be redirected instantly to a Relationship Manager.
+Being put on hold makes me fear that I will miss out on good promotional deals because I haven't been informed about it.
+I also want a prompt response to my inquiry so I don't have to keep thinking about my concerns."

-- As a customer, I am anxious about not getting a refund if I miss my flight or trip due to some personal reason.
-- As a customer, I don't trust these travel companies as they can be fraud .
-- As a customer, I want a response to my inquiry as prompt as possible.
-- As a customer, I want to feel valued by the Relationship manager as I am helping them make sales.
+- "I think about the legitimacy of this travel company because I don't know if it could possible be fraud.
+I get anxious when I'm put on hold for a while and don't get an instant response.
+What if I don't get my refund if I miss my flight due to an injury or some other personal reason?!
+I want to feel valued by the Relationship Manager as I am making their sales."

+#### Relationship Manager POV:

-- As a Relationship Manager, I don’t want to be verbally abused by the customer so I wish there was a way to alleviate the stress on phone calls
+- "I trying to maintain a positive, empathetic and professional attitude towards customer at all times but it can get hard.
+I don't want to be verbally abused by customers due to long delays.
+I wish there was a way to alleviate stress on incoming phone calls or at least answer customer's questions efficiently and to the best of my ability."

-- As a Relationship Manager, I want to maintain a positive, empathetic and professional attitude towards the customers at all times.
-- As a Relationship Manager, I want to respond to customer inquiries promptly by acknowledging and resolving customer complaints.
-- As a Relationship Manager, I need to know about our products inside and out so that I can answer customer questions efficiently and to the best of my ability.
-- As a Relationship Manager, I want to ensure customer satisfaction and provide professional customer support.
-- As a Relationship Manager, I want to answer or make calls to clients to learn about and address their needs or other issues with products or services.
+- "I am aware about the products and services our company sells, but I should know them inside and out.
+It would really help with responding to customer inquiries promptly by acknowledging and resolving customer complaints.
+Also, instead of having cutomer's wait in a call queue, I want to answer and even make calls back to cliented to address their needs or other issues with our products or services. "

 From these POV statements made, the following solutions were created:
 1. Develop the website to support the call system.